Get

 Health & Care

 Like other longhaired cats, Domestic Longhair Cats need regular coat maintenance.
-Their natural grooming abilities won’t be enough to keep their fur from getting tangled and matted, especially if their hair is nearly 6 inches long.
+Their natural grooming abilities won’t be enough to keep their fur from tangling and matting, especially if their hair is nearly 6 inches long.

 Domestic Longhair Cats are not associated with any specific health problems because they aren’t an actual breed.
 Since they have no defined ancestry, your cat could inherit issues that affect whatever breeds your cat is made up of.

-It’s essential to be on the lookout for any common health problems that affect all cats because of this.
-Issues like urinary crystals, eye infections, and other common cat health problems should be kept in the back of your mind as you do your cat’s daily care.
+It’s essential to be on the lookout for common health problems that affect all cats.
+Issues like dental disease, obesity, heart disease, kidney disease, and other common cat health problems should be kept in the back of your mind especially as your cat ages.

 Suitable For: